McPringle/komunumo/README.md

 }
 ```

+- The `settings` array contains key-value pairs for instance settings, such as the instance name and slogan.
+The `language` field specifies the language of the setting.
 - The `communityId`, `eventId`, and `imageId` fields must be valid UUIDs.
 - The `begin` and `end` fields in the `events` object must be in ISO 8601 format with a timezone offset, such as `2025-08-06T18:00:00+02:00[Europe/Zurich]`.
 This ensures correct interpretation of event times, including proper handling of daylight saving time.
 - The `imageId` fields in the `communities` and `events` objects must refer to the IDs of the images in the `images` array.
 The `url` field in each image object must point to a publicly accessible image file.
 If the `imageId` is blank, the community or event will not have an image associated with it.